abachinskyi/seleniumtask/README.md

 # seleniumtask
-To run this task, type in commandline: java -jar googlesearch.jar
+To run this task, open commadline and type "java -jar googlesearch.jar" in /seleiumtask/ directory.